GARDASIL®9 FOR YOUR CHILDREN

 How to help reduce their risk

-HPV vaccination is one of the top ways to help protect your child against certain HPV-related cancers and diseases
+HPV vaccination is one of the top ways to help protect your child against certain HPV-related cancers and diseases in the future.

 Help protect your child against certain HPV-related cancers and diseases